godeva/SpotifyAPISongQuiz/README.md

 As for the presentations, we will take over a different room on WPI's campus, with tables.
 You'll set up and demo to folks who stop by.
 You'll demo to staff as part of your grade.

+Naming and URL Scheme
+---

+You must use a consistent naming scheme for all projects in this course.
+If we can't find it, we can't grade it.

+By default Heroku assigns your application a random name.
+To change it, follow [this guide](https://devcenter.heroku.com/articles/renaming-apps).

+All team member should deploy the project on heroku individually.

+The name scheme should be `fp-yourGitHubUsername`.

 ## FAQs